 The Junior League of Kane & DuPage Counties, Inc. (JLKD) encourages and supports excellence in teaching by awarding a Teachers’ Grant to educators who present outstanding student programming for an impactful program or project that otherwise would not be provided for in the school budget.

 To be eligible for the grant: (1) teachers must be employed full- or part-time at any public or private school serving students who are in pre-k through fifth grade, and (2) the school or program serves 20% or more of children from a “low-income family/household”* within DuPage, Kane, Kendall, or Will County, Illinois.
 A “low income family/household” is defined as having an annual income that does not exceed 200% of the federal poverty line.

 JLKD is an organization of women committed to promoting voluntarism, developing the potential of women and improving communities through the effective action and leadership of trained volunteers.

 Please contact email@example.com with any questions or to request additional information.

-JLKD is honored and excited to be able to assist Thomas Jefferson Elementary School in expanding these programs and building relationships between students and teachers, all through the use of common toys that create a safe space for children to grow and learn.
-JLKD is certain that the Check In/Check Out and Check & Connect programs will continue to improve the community through the effective action and leadership of teachers, staff, and students.
+JLKD is honored and excited to be able to assist Reed-Custer Elementary School in increasing use of technology in the classroom while developing children’s potential to further careers in technology.
+JLKD is certain that the Computer Science Education Initiative program will continue to improve the community through the effective action and engagement between teachers, staff, and students.